Countess Luann de Lesseps & Tom D’Agostino: ‘RHONY’ Star Changes Name, Reveals Real Reason For Divorce

-Real Housewives Of New York City (RHONY) Countess Luann de Lesseps and Tom D’Agostino celebrated tying in the knot in one of the most romantic weddings in Real Housewives history.
+Real Housewives Of New York City (RHONY) Countess Luann de Lesseps and Tom D’Agostino celebrated tying the knot in one of the most romantic weddings in Real Housewives history.
 Now, just months later, the same couple, whose romance played out on RHONY amid allegations of deceit, are in the midst of one of the most “you could have seen that coming, but it sure was fast” divorces in the unreal world of reality TV.

 And in a gesture that said more than a thousand explanations, Luann D’Agostino just reclaimed her own name as far as the ultimate way to get attention is concerned, pointed out Bravo TV’s Daily Dish.